Plumbing Manufacturing: Key Driver of Jobs, Innovation and Growth

 Career opportunities abound

-PMI favors better coordination among educators, federal and state governments, and the private sector to recruit secondary and post-secondary school graduates with the necessary job training to fill vacant manufacturing positions.
+PMI favors better coordination among educators, federal and state governments and the private sector to recruit secondary and post-secondary school graduates with the necessary job training to fill vacant manufacturing positions.

 Many PMI member companies have developed co-op and intern programs to train and place college students in permanent roles.
 They also have opened their doors to students and others to draw attention to the roles manufacturers play in their communities and to underscore the economic and social significance of manufacturing.